SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 These features will come on a later 1.20 build.

-### Knightslime

-* Alloyed from enderslime, cobalt, and obsidian.
-* Traits:
-  * General and ranged: Overwield.
-Grants a small boost to melee speed, mining speed, velocity, and drawpseed by consuming extra overslime.
-  * Armor: Overshield.
-Grants a small boost to protection by consuming extra overslime.

-### Manyullyn Rework

-* Manyullyn's traits while potentially strong only worked in pretty niche situations.
-* We wanted manyullyn to be a bit more general use and be more competitive with knightmetal steel.
-* New trait is ambush, which grants +1 damage when at full health, and +0.6 damage against targets at full health.
-* On armor, grants warded, which does a flat damage reduction after armor when you are at full health.
-* Manyullyn's previous traits are now on a new compat material: nicrosil.
-Available from tin, nickel, or chromium.

-### Knightmetal Fluid Cannon

-* End fluid cannon variant crafted from knightmetal and shulker shells.
-* Higher capacity than other cannon variants, with faster fluid.
-* Power between cobalt and copper.

-### Slimeskull Rework

-* Many slimeskull effects are very niche and not too useful.
-* Plan is to rework the effects by taking advantage of compatability traits or traits not normally available on helmets.
-* The best traits will remain unchanged.
-* As part of this also adding several new slimeskulls:
-  * Dragonskull: protects you from fatal damage
-  * Knightmetal: crafted from the knightmetal fluid cannon, grants spitting on helmet keybind
-  * Venombone, blazing bone, necronium: grant immunity to the relevant effect

-### Redstone Arrows

-* They go fast.

 ### Defense Rework

 Currently, plate and travelers have a little bit too much overlap when it comes to modifier slots.
 The next update makes them a bit more didstinct using a few changes: